elmar/aptitude-robot/README.md

 On a development host you can build up and test package lists.
 You can then use these lists to deploy (and maintain) hosts with a standard set of packages.
-By splitting up the package list into several file according to usage patterns you can arrange for optional installs too.
+By splitting up the package list into several files according to usage patterns you can arrange for optional installs too.

-If you want to prevent automatic upgrade of certain packages but have them still installed on initial deployment you can specify both actions, as follows:
+If you want to prevent automatic upgrade of certain packages but still have them installed on initial deployment you can specify both actions, as follows:

     + foo
     : foo